auxfix/hacker_news/README.md

 ### unit/e2e tests :test_tube:

-Code is covered both with the **unit** and **e2e** tests.
-Unit tests check small pieces of functionality in the isolation and the e2e test runs the common scenario of reading viewing and updating news feed
+Code is covered both with the **unit** and **e2e** tests. **Unit** tests check small pieces of functionality in the isolation and the **e2e** test runs the common scenario of reading viewing and updating news feed

+### hosting :globe_with_meridians:

+**Hacker News** app is a production-ready deployment solution.
+It is hosted as a static site on the **AWS S3** bucket and distributed via **Cloud Front** for better load speed across the globe.
+The connection is encrypted with SSL so it will safe to transfer user data if some account/user functionality will be implemented in the future.